Popular automations

 Zapier plan requirements

 Zapier's free plan allows 2-step workflows.
 Creating a main folder plus one subfolder works on free.
-For 4+ subfolders, you need a paid Zapier plan.
-Most subfolder structures require the Starter plan ($19.99/month) or higher.
+For 4+ subfolders, you need a paid Zapier plan that supports multi-step workflows.
+Most subfolder structures require the Starter plan ($19.99/month) or higher, which allows up to 750 tasks per month and workflows with multiple steps.

 Start with just the main folder on the free plan.
 Add subfolders later if your team genuinely uses them.
 Many freelancers find a single project folder sufficient.